 I find it hard not to see institutional and career motives.
 The Met had a stake in this painting, from cleaning it right on the eave of its entering the market.
 Besides, a former director believed in it when others did not.
 In sum, those who question institutions and experts have a point, and critics should keep questioning.
 Still, questioning means questioning a story—and telling new ones.
 Whose story, then, is Michelangelo's?

 Back when literacy was far rarer among artists, he went to grammar school.
 The family had destined him for business, but he snuck away often enough to convince his father to apprentice him.
 Even so, he lasted at most two years with Ghirlandaio, and he is not associated with a single workshop commission.
-Not only did he fail to complete a painting until the Doni Tondo in 1503, but he often disdained painting as inferior to sculpture, saying that he had imbibed sculpture with "his mother's milk."
+Not only did he fail to complete a painting until the Doni Tondo in 1503, but he often disdained painting as inferior to sculpture, taking such models as Donatello and saying that he had imbibed sculpture with "his mother's milk."
 When asked to undertake the Sistine Chapel, he protested that he was not a painter.

 He also claimed to despise northern painting.
 He saw its naturalism as fit only for "women and children."
 Yet with Saint Anthony he supposedly takes just that as his model, down to the details of fish scales and serpent tails.
 He works and reworks them, too, all at age twelve.
 And he supposedly mixes tempera with oil, rare in Florence of the 1480s, and he did not use oil again until 1503.
 Even the resplendent colors that have emerged in cleaning have more to do with the north than with the electric hues, light flesh tones, hard edges, and saturated highlights of Michelangelo's known paintings on wood.